Out of State Educator Licensure

-First, we highly recommend you apply for a Kansas license first, even if you plan to move out-of-state.
+First, we highly recommend applying for a Kansas license first, even if you plan to move out-of-state.
 This establishes your record with the Kansas State Department of Education and will ease the application process in most other states, especially Colorado, Texas, Illinois, and California.
-Also, Missouri mandates you hold the KS license before they will issue a MO license.
+Many states (like Missouri) mandate that you hold the license from your home state before they will issue a Missouri license.

 KU alumni teach in every state, and you should have no trouble getting licensed anywhere.
 KU alumni who need to have "verification" or "recommendation" forms completed for licensure in other states should mail paper copies directly to: Licensure, KU School of Education, 1122 West Campus Rd., 211 JRP, Lawrence, KS 66045.
 Please allow two weeks for processing, three weeks during peak periods.
 It's very helpful if you'll attach a note listing your KUID number, email address, any prior names, and when you completed your program at KU so we can find your records.
 Faxes or electronic files are not accepted.